Marion County Jail Visiting Policies

 It shall be within the discretionary authority of Marion County Sheriff’s Office staff to determine the appropriateness of the conduct of all visitors and reserves the right to remove visiting privileges temporarily or indefinitely.

-Inmates or visitors who require the use of a wheelchair, crutches, walkers, canes, and/or who have a serious medical condition may have their visits take place on the first floor of the facility in our line-up room.
+Adults in Custody or visitors who require the use of a wheelchair, crutches, walkers, canes, and/or who have a serious medical condition may have their visits take place on the first floor of the facility in our line-up room.
 You are required to reserve the line-up room ahead of time.
-These visits may take place on the inmate’s normal visiting day and all visiting rules still apply.
+These visits may take place on the Adult in Custody’s normal visiting day and all visiting rules still apply.